Career and College Support

 When in doubt, contact your Counselor or Aspire Mentor.

-Check Naviance for local scholarships.
+- Check Xello for local scholarships.

-Oregon Promise - Apply for Community College or Dual Enrollment tuition grant .
+- Oregon Promise - Apply for Community College or Dual Enrollment tuition grant .

-Oregon Grants, There are several really great grants including for barbers and hair dressers.
+- Oregon Grants, There are several really great grants including for barbers and hair dressers.

-Chaffee Grant - for students who've been in the foster care system, need based
+- Chaffee Grant - for students who've been in the foster care system, need based

-Oregon Tribal Student Grant - full ride, last dollar check details
+- Oregon Tribal Student Grant - full ride, last dollar check details

 Many scholarships including Full Ride Scholarships are available after submitting your application to a college.
 Often the deadlines for the high value scholarships are within days of early application deadline.

-Scholarships and Grants - All Students (including Seniors)
+Scholarships and Grants - All Students

 Do not apply for any scholarship that requests any payment, personal information like bank information or Social Security number, or guarantees any award.